Structural Origins of Cubic Complexity in Pebble Motion: Introduction

-Section\tume\ref{base-cases} proves a key proposition corresponding to the base case of the algorithm --- namely, the case where the input instance has a sufficiently large number of unoccupied spaces.
+Section\tume\ref{base-cases} proves a key proposition corresponding to the base case of the algorithm, namely the case where the input instance has a sufficiently large number of unoccupied spaces.

 Section\tume\ref{splitting-tree} presents a method for performing a centroid decomposition of the input board tree.
-This decomposition enables us to reduce a general instance into a collection of smaller subinstances that satisfy the conditions established in Section\tume\ref{base-cases}.
+This decomposition reduces a general instance into smaller subinstances that satisfy the conditions established in Section\tume\ref{base-cases}.